arminatwork/change_hosts_ip/README.md

 ## 🆑 Commands

-Just follow the below command in Windows Powershell
+Go to the Project directory, Run the Windows Powershell as Administrator, and Just follow the below command

 ```bash
 cd /schedule